 Signs of Abdominal Pain

-As with people, cat constipation often results in severe abdominal pain.
-Even the friendliest of cats may act anti-social and hide when company comes over for fear that any additional touching or play time may result in more pain.
+Cat constipation often causes severe abdominal pain.
+Even the friendliest of cats may hide when company comes over for fear that any additional touching or playing may cause more pain.

 Lethargy or Excessive Laziness